Guidelines and advice for Master’s degree projects at the Department of Design Sciences

 Note that it is also practical to keep an eye out for a person who can be your critical reviewer early on!
 Take a look at the LTH Canvas page for degree projects.
 If there are no special reasons, each presentation should have at least one critical reviewer who examines the work in addition to the examiner.

-As you approach the end of your degree project, do the following:
+As you approach the end of your degree project, you need todo the following:

 - When you have determined that your report is complete, send it by email to your supervisor(s).
 The supervisor(s) will review the report and give you the go ahead that it is ready for presentation.
 If not, you will need to revise the report based on the supervisor’s comments.